 Our study programs are academically accredited by the accreditation agency AQAS – Agentur für Qualitätssicherung durch Akkreditierung von Studiengängen e.
 V.

 The MA Digital Narratives supports young creatives to develop their own artistic, practical, and theoretical skills as well as their own artistic position within digital culture in a collaborative and international environment.
 It is a space to learn to experiment, think and produce digital narratives as part of an industry that is constantly in development.

 The central elements of the MA Digital Narratives curriculum are:

 Study and Practice of Creative Methods

-Analysis and training of creative and agile methods for ideation, development, prototyping, and production in a highly interdisciplinary and collaborative working environment.
+Analysis and training on creative and agile methods for ideation, development, prototyping, and production of artistic projects and creative businesses in an interdisciplinary and collaborative working environment.